sebastiancordea97/MEANStackApp/README.md

         This is done by adding the FormsModule  to the imports[]  array in the AppModule.
         You then also need to add the import from @angular/forms  in the app.module.ts file: import { FormsModule } from '@angular/forms';
+    6. Directives
+        Instrunctions in the DOM
+        *ngIf ( * is to tell Ng that we have a structural directive, it changes the structure of the DOM ) ngClass ( attribute directive, only changes the element in which is declaired )